 In a society struggling to find equity and social justice, Americans believe the arts improve the quality of our communities.
 How do we know?
 We asked.
 Our second national survey about the arts found that Americans believe more strongly than ever that the arts promote personal well-being, help us understand other cultures in our community, are essential to a well-rounded K-12 education, and that government has an important role in funding the arts

 Arts Integration is an approach to teaching and learning in which authentic connections between the arts and other aspects of the curriculum are made in order to achieve desired learning outcomes (goals/objectives) in both subject areas.

-2016 marks the seventh year of the successful Florida Alliance for Arts Education Arts Integration Symposia Series.
+2019 marks the ninth year of the successful Florida Alliance for Arts Education Arts Integration Symposia Series.
 The Series provides professional development and training for teachers, teaching artists, and community arts partners.
 Each Symposium offers a single day of outstanding sessions delivered by local and statewide exemplar practitioners of arts integration.
 Sessions are designed to launch or extend your successful implementation of arts integration strategies, provide up-to-date information on State and National Standards as well as tips on making the arts accessible to all of your students.

 Who should attend these Symposia?

 - School Teams, including principal, arts teachers, classroom/subject area teachers

 - College and University students interested in education and the arts

 (includes individual members and those who work in districts, schools, or organizations with memberships)